NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 the cluster.
 When you restart the cluster, a user record will be added in the /etc/passwd file.

-.. rubric:: Why is my API script reporting “No cluster found”?
+** Why is my API script reporting “No cluster found”?
   :name: why-is-my-api-script-reporting-no-cluster-found

 PW made a change on storing the resource pool name